 “If children are going to make a lifelong commitment to protect the environment for themselves and future generations, they first need time to explore the wonders of nature.”
 Andrea Koehle Jones

-She is a contributing writer at Eco Parent Magazine and has worked at CBC News, Newsworld International, cbc4kids + Greenpeace Canada as a communications strategist during the campaign to ‘Save The Great Bear Rainforest.’
+The Canadian author / illustrator, lyricist and writer/producer is a contributing writer at Eco Parent Magazine and has worked at CBC News, Newsworld International, cbc4kids and Greenpeace Canada as a communications strategist during the campaign to ‘Save The Great Bear Rainforest.’

-Andrea is the author of the The Wish Trees: How Planting Trees Can Help Make the World a Better Place.
-She also wrote the lyrics to the tree song “My Persephone.” (the song made the Jango Airplay Top Ten on September 13, 2011) Andrea donates a portion of her book and music sales to local, national and international environmental education projects for children and teens.
+Andrea is the author of the The Wish Trees: How Planting Trees Can Help Make the World a Better Place. (the#2 Amazon Best Seller in Children’s Forest & Tree Books) She also wrote the lyrics to the tree song “My Persephone.” (the song made the Jango Airplay Top Ten on September 13, 2011) Andrea donates a portion of her book and music sales to local, national and international environmental education projects for children and teens.